blevinstein/polytokenizer/README.md

 - `vertex/text-multilingual-embedding-002` - 768 dimensions (2K context) - $0.00002/1K chars - Multilingual

 *Note: Vertex AI models support embeddings only (no tokenization capabilities).
 Vertex AI provides the most cost-effective embedding options.*

-## Contributing

-We welcome contributions!
-Please see our contributing guidelines for details.

-## License

-MIT License - see LICENSE file for details.